PRE-STUDENT TEACHING EDUCATIONAL FIELD EXPERIENCES

 placement process requires close cooperation with the Professional Development

-Schools, Partner Schools, and public school systems.
+Schools, Partner Schools, and public school systems within our Clinical Practice Network.

 All candidates pursuing licensure as teachers